Ntunga08/edumanage/README.md

 - View real-time statistics
 - Monitor class performance trends
 - Access quick navigation to all features
+- Track reports status and submissions

 ### Mobile Usage
 - **Login**: Use the responsive login form optimized for mobile
 - **Navigation**: Touch-friendly sidebar navigation
 - **Data Entry**: Responsive forms that work on all screen sizes
 - **Viewing**: Optimized layouts for mobile reading
+- **Reports**: Create and submit reports directly from mobile

 ## 🏗️ Project Structure